 “Class!
 It’s time to see if your spaghetti is done.
 Throw it at the wall and if it’s cooked it will stick.’
 Strands of hot pasta hit the nearest surface and soon my walls and ovens are covered in soft spaghetti snakes.
 The stiff uncooked stuff falls behind cupboards, waiting for the end-of-term clean.”

-This book is a love letter about food teaching, life in 1970s London and to my husband Mark who enjoyed eating my stuffed hearts.
-What was it like to be a young teacher in the 1970s teaching classes of rowdy boys and girls in an east London school how to cook?
+This book is a love letter about food teaching and life in 1970s London.
+As a young teacher what was it like teaching classes of rowdy boys and girls in an east London school how to cook?
 Would I succeed?
 Well, yes and no.

 I couldn’t cook when I started teaching – I thought my science degree and a copy of Cooking is Fun would do.

-We cook through the seasons, preserving autumn windfalls to make chutneys and pickles, making mince pies and cakes for Christmas.
-Spring brings Seville orange marmalade and pink rhubarb.
-In summer we make fussy salads with radish roses, tomato lilies served with a jug of Heinz Salad Cream.
-Then the dreaded practical exam where I discover if they really have learnt to cook.
+We cooked through the seasons, preserving autumn windfalls to make chutneys and pickles, making mince pies and cakes for Christmas.
+Spring brought Seville orange marmalade and pink rhubarb.
+In summer we made fussy salads with radish roses, tomato lilies and spring onion twirls all served in a sauceboat of Heinz Salad Cream.
+Then the dreaded practical exam when I would find out if they have really learnt to cook.